 This is one of the go to lighting techniques for everyone.
 I’m sure you’ve watched many videos online and if you have seen any that had the presenter facing the camera with his or her head and shoulders on screen possibly while sitting behind a desk or table you have seen an example of “talking head” video.
 This type of video comes across as natural and helps the audience become familiar with the speaker.
 This allows a speaker, instructor or host to create great rapport quickly.

 The secret?
 Great lighting.
 The better the lighting the better the video quality will be.
 No matter how great the content a dimly lit video will make the information less credible or valuable.
 So what can be done to create great lighting?

 Lighting Techniques for Using a Ring Light

 One of the easiest lighting options for a talking head video is known as a ring light.
-A ring light is a circular light typically about 20 inches in diameter that can be used with a small camera or cell phone and a tripod.
+A ring light is a circular light that varies from about 4 inches to 24 inches in diameter that can be used with a small camera or cell phone and a tripod.
 Because your camera mounts in the center of the light ring, it gives off even lighting without any harsh shadows.

 Ring lights are a great addition to any lighting kit, it should be one of your first investments.
 This one on Amazon is great 18” Ring Light and includes:

 - 120 pcs LED Blubs can provide a large amount of light;